The Tower of Power horn section played on this track. In addition to their '70s R&B hits like "You're Still A Young Man

 " and "What Is Hip?

 ," Tower of Power's horn section has played on albums by Santana, Heart, America, Elton John and many others.
-Founding member Emilio Castillo told us how they got together with Huey Lewis & the News:
+In his Songfacts interview

-We toured with Huey Lewis for 4 years.
+, founding member Emilio Castillo explained how they got together with Huey Lewis & the News: "We toured with Huey Lewis for four years.
 He asked me to go on tour when he hit it big with that Sports

 He was true to his word.
 He mentioned us in every interview, called us by name several times during the show.
 He did a couple of Tower of Power songs in the show every night and then after the show was done he would always say, 'We're all going down to, let's say...
 Toad's Place in New Haven, Tower of Power's playing a midnight show we're going to go jam with them.'
 We'd go play and it would be packed because everybody wanted to see Huey Lewis and they'd come up and jam with us.
 We did that in several cities.
 That really sort of regenerated our career."